 Municipal service providers in San Mateo County include the County, 20 cities, 22 independent special districts, five subsidiary districts governed by city councils, and 33 County-governed special districts.
 It merits emphasis that the County plays a dual role that differs from cities or districts.
 Districts provide a limited set of services based on enabling legislation, while cities generally provide basic services such as police and fire protection, sanitation, recreation programs, planning, street repair, and building inspection.
 The County, as a subdivision of the State, provides a vast array of services for all residents, including social services, public health protection, housing programs, property tax assessments, tax collection, elections, and public safety.
 Along with independent water, sewer, and fire districts, the County also provides basic municipal services for residents who live in unincorporated areas.
 According to Census 2020 data, 63,205 of the County's total 765,417 residents live in unincorporated areas.
-Purpose of a Municipal Service Review and SOI update will include comments on the circulation draft and recommended determinations for Commission consideration.
-MSR determinations must be adopted before the Commission updates or amends an SOI.

-This Administrative Draft MSR/SOI Update examines the Westborough Water District.
+This MSR/SOI Update examines the Westborough Water District.

-LAFCo prepares the MSR and SOI update based on source documents that include Adopted Budgets, Basic Financial Reports and Audits, Capital Plans, Urban Water Management Plans, and Planning Documents, including the General Plan.
+LAFCo prepares MSRs and SOI updates based on source documents that include Adopted Budgets, Basic Financial Reports and Audits, Capital Plans, Urban Water Management Plans, and Planning Documents, including the General Plan.
 Draft MSRs and SOI updates are then circulated to the agencies under study and interested individuals and groups.
-The Final MSR
+The Final MSR and SOI update will include comments on the circulation draft and recommended determinations for Commission consideration.
+MSR determinations must be adopted before the Commission updates or amends an SOI.